MS Excel ElasticSearch API Connector

 Create ODBC Data Source (DSN) based on ZappySys API Driver

-To get data from ElasticSearch using MS Excel we first need to create a DSN - Data Source - which will access data from ElasticSearch, which later will be able to get using MS Excel.
-Perform these steps:-
+To get data from ElasticSearch using MS Excel we first need to create a DSN (Data Source) which will access data from ElasticSearch.
+We will later be able to read data using MS Excel.
+Perform these steps:

 Install ZappySys ODBC PowerPack.